cv21rgt/OpenCV-CPP-Tutorial/4_Sparse_Large_Arrays/Sparse_Large_Arrays.md

     No. of Dimensions = 3
     Data type of values = CV_64F or CV_64FC1 -> Array with 1 channel and primitive data type 64-bit decimal values of type float with range (-1.797693134862315E+308 to 1.797693134862315E+308)
-    Size of array= 10 x 5 x 2
+    Size of array = 10 x 5 x 2
+    No. of non-zero elements = 34

     No. of Dimensions = 3
     Data type of values = CV_64F or CV_64FC1 -> Array with 1 channel and primitive data type 64-bit decimal values of type float with range (-1.797693134862315E+308 to 1.797693134862315E+308)
-    Size of array= 10 x 5 x 2
+    Size of array = 10 x 5 x 2
+    No. of non-zero elements = 34

 4. `T& cv::SparseMat::ref(const int* idx, cv::size_t* hashval = 0)` - Mainly used for n-Dimensional cases where `n > 3`, but can also be used in place of the above functions for `n == 1, 2 or 3`.
 The parameter `idx` is a pointer to a C-style array of integers, which represent the indices of the element in question.
 This might be confusing for some people especially if they are not comfortable with C-style arrays, hence the need to take a short detour here using a simple example.
 If dealing with a 2D sparse array and you are interested in element at position (2, 3), you declare your C-style array of element indices as `const int idx[] {2,3};`.
 By default C-style arrays decay to pointers with the same data type as the original array, hence when passed to our function the data type of `idx` becomes `const int*`.
 I hope this helps.
 You can also read this detailed material <a href = "https://www.learncpp.com/cpp-tutorial/introduction-to-c-style-arrays/">here</a> on C-style arrays.
 The rest of the parameters have the same meaning as above.
 The following code shows a template function you can use to create and fill a 4-Dimensional `cv::SparseMat` from data contained in a std::vector.
 Using this function you can adapt it to create your own 5-Dimensional or higher sparse arrays.
+Take note of the fact we use the function `void cv::SpatMat::erase(const int* idx, cv::size_t* hashval = 0)` to remove any `0`'s from our sparse array.

 ```c++
 /**